rosalindfreeman/EnergyCommodities/PROJECT_REQUIREMENTS.md

 ## Goal

-Build a Python application for analyzing historical energy commodity prices and producing useful insights through statistics, visualization, and forecasting.
+Analysing historical energy commodity prices and producing useful insights through statistics, visualization, and forecasting.

 The finished project should help a user: